-UNSW's focus areas
+The University's focus areas

-The University is committed to driving a range of initiatives that support:
+UNSW is committed to driving a range of initiatives that support:

 Activities and practice

 - The Vice-Chancellor's Childcare Support Fund helps women researchers with childcare responsibilities present their research at conferences and workshops.
 If you wish to apply, complete an Application Form and submit as directed.
-Successful applicants will have to complete and submit a Grant Acquittal Form post-travel for funds to be release
+Successful applicants will have to complete and submit a Grant Acquittal Form post-travel for funds to be release.

 - The Career Advancement Fund assists female academics to re-establish their careers after returning from a period of maternity leave.